ANkumar-ai/SPECTRE/README.md

 Each token is encoded as a fixed-width interference pattern of unit phasors: bytes choose *channels*, codepoint positions choose *phases*, and a geometric ladder of frequencies gives multi-scale resolution.
 One learned linear projection maps that fixed vector into `d_model`.
 Sequence position is then injected multiplicatively, RoPE-style, so additive PE is removed entirely.

+## Please go through the sample excel attached to see how SPECTRE works, in detail.
 ---

 ## TL;DR